KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 Study planning

-Plan test (Usability Study Process and Materials Checklist)
+Assign roles to team members (Usability Study Process and Materials Checklist)
-* Assign roles to team members:
 * Facilitator
 * Note taker(s) – may want to have one to take notes on what the users say and one to take notes on the paths they take looking for information
 * Observer caretaker (this person explains expectations/directions to the observers and facilitates a discussion with them, if necessary, after they observe each session
 * Video editor (in case video clips are required)
 * Recruitment manager

-* Complete study planning spreadsheet:
-    * Research questions
-    * Measurable business goals
-    * List of user tasks based on user research
-    * Scenarios based on user tasks, business goals, and research questions
-    * Pre- and post-study questions
-* Determine the criteria for measuring the success of each scenario
-* Complete study script (compile from study planning spreadsheet):
-    * Facilitator intro and think out loud protocol
-    * Pre-study questions
-    * Scenarios (including scenario wording, answer, pathways, and research questions to be addressed for each scenario)
+Assemble materials for study team (Usability Study Process and Materials Checklist)
+* Study script (facilitator script, scenarios, pre/post questions)
-    * Post-study questions
+* Success criteria
-* Set up select pre/post test questions in survey software (if necessary)
+* Issue tracking spreadsheet
+* Participant names/emails/phone numbers (remote only)
+* URLs for surveys that you’ll need to place in the chat window (remote only)
+* Call in number for team to debrief after each session (if team is not collocated)

 Schedule observers (Usability Study Process and Materials Checklist)
 * Create list of rules for observers